neoremind/fluent-validator/README.md

 }
 ```

 To perform a validation of constraint, we have the class extending `ValidatorHandler` class and implementing `Validator` interface.
-CarSeatCountValidator is able to do validation on an primitive *int* value.
+CarSeatCountValidator is able to do validation on a primitive *int* value.

 If the seat count is less than two, it will return false and an error message is put into the context.
 If fail fast strategy is enbled, the result output would be: